trothaar/100-days-of-code/r1-log.md

 ## Captain's Log

+### R1D20 - December 19, 2017
+Continued React from the Ground Up.
+Finished videos 34 & 35 on the Poke Dashboard API.
+Learned how to use React-Bootstrap.

 ### R1D19 - December 18, 2017
 Continued React from the Ground Up.
 Finished the first video tutorial working with the Poke Dashboard API.
 I ran into a problem -- the API URL provided in the video was no longer valid -- and was able to figure it out and fix it myself.
 I feel like I know nothing, but since I could do that, I suppose I know something.